Taking your baby home following their death

 - There must be no danger to water courses or supplies and there must be no danger of bodily products leaking onto adjoining land.

-- The burial site should not be within 10 metres of any standing or running water, or 50 metres of a well, borehole or spring that supplies water for human consumption.
+- The burial site should not be within 10 metres of the nearest field drain, 30 metres from the nearest spring or watercourse or 250 metres of a well, borehole or spring that supplies water for human consumption or used in food production.

 Contact information